togrupe/dlive-midi-tools/README.md

 6. `Test Connection` Tries to establish a test connection to the console.
 In both cases (successful/failed) you will be informed by a pop-up.

 The tool has currently two modes:
-* Spreadsheet to Console / DAW (Continue with next Step) - Reads a spreadsheet (xls, xlsx or ods) and write the content to the console or to a DAW Session (Tracks Live or Reaper).
+* Spreadsheet to Console / DAW (Continue with next Step) - Reads a spreadsheet (xls, xlsx or ods) and write the content to the console or to a DAW Session (Reaper or Tracks Live).
 * Console to DAW (Continue with Step 10) - Reads the console and writes a DAW session (Tracks Live or Reaper)

 Choose which mode you want to use: